nus-cs2030s/2324-s2/docs/30-functions.md

 T t = s.get(0);
 ```

 Then everywhere in our code where we use `t`, we should be able to replace it with `s.get(0)`, and the behavior of the code should still be the same.
-This behavior is only guaranteed if `s.get(0)` has no side effects (such as modifying a field or print something to the standard output).
+This behavior is only guaranteed if `s.get(0)` has no side effects (such as modifying a field or printing something to the standard output).

 To be able to reason about our code using the mathematical reasoning techniques we are familiar with, it is important to write our code as if we are writing mathematical functions &mdash; our methods should be free of side effects and our code should be referentially transparent.
 Our program is then just a sequence of functions, chained and composed together.
 To achieve this, functions need to be a _first class citizen_ in our program, so that we can assign functions to a variable, pass it as parameters, return a function from another function, etc, just like any other variable.

 ## Pure Functions

 Ideally, methods in our programs should behave the same as functions in mathematics.
 Given an input, the function computes and returns an output.
-A _pure_ function does nothing else &mdash; it does not print to the screen, write to files, throw exceptions, change other variables, modify the values of the arguments, etc.  That is, a pure function does not cause any _side effect_.
+A _pure_ function does nothing else &mdash; it does not print to the screen, write to files, throw exceptions, change other variables, modify the values of the arguments, etc.  That is, a pure function does not cause any _side effects_.

 Here are two examples of pure functions: